braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**The Superiority of the Sequencer Mechanism over Conditional Probability Models**] The canonical Page–Wootters mechanism, which posits the total wavefunction of the universe as an entangled superposition of clock and system degrees of freedom wherein subsystem evolution emerges conditionally from the global constraint, harbors three fatal defects that undermine its foundational viability as a complete resolution to the problem of time:

-1.  **Ideal-clock assumption:** In realistic physical implementations, any candidate clock subsystem inevitably undergoes decoherence due to environmental interactions, thereby entangling with the observed system and inducing non-unitary evolution that dissipates coherence and inner products inner violates the preservation of probabilities required for faithful timekeeping.
+1.  **Ideal-clock assumption:** In realistic physical implementations, any candidate clock subsystem inevitably undergoes decoherence due to environmental interactions, thereby entangling with the observed system and inducing non-unitary evolution that dissipates coherence and inner products violates the preservation of probabilities required for faithful timekeeping.

 2.  **Multiple-choice problem:** The partitioning of the total Hilbert space into a "clock" subsystem and a "system" subsystem admits a proliferation of inequivalent choices, each yielding distinct conditional evolution operators; these operators fail to commute or align, generating observer-dependent descriptions that lack universality and invite inconsistencies across different experimental contexts.